stateful/blog-examples/google-sheets-api-tutorial/README.md

 This project is an example project from the Stateful blog post on: [*Google Sheets API Tutorial: The Basics You Need to Get Going*](https://stateful.com/blog/google-sheets-api-tutorial).
 You can interactively run through the example using [Runme](https://runme.dev/).

+## Prerequisites

+To run through the code example, ensure you have:

+- set up a service account to authenticate with Google, a `keys.json` should exist within this directory
+- you have created a demo spreadsheet that you have shared with the service account email

 ## Install Dependencies

 Install all dependencies via: